What Is Buddhism Today?

-The basis of Buddhism is following the teachings of Buddha, a historical human who is believed to have reached enlightenment.
+Buddhism is based on adhering to the teachings of Buddha, a historical figure who is thought to have attained enlightenment.

-In this case, Buddha can refer to the person or the innate Buddha-nature of all humans.
+In this context, the term "Buddha" can refer to either the individual or the inherent Buddha-nature of all people.

-This is because Buddhist teachings have spread worldwide and often become incorporated with other traditional religions or philosophies.
+This is due to the fact that Buddhist teachings have spread around the world and have merged with other established religions or philosophies.

 What Are The Facts About Buddhism

 Along with Christianity, Judaism, Islam, and Hinduism, Buddhism is one of the world's great faiths.

 Buddhism has millions of adherents worldwide and has impacted a wide range of people, including philosophers, writers, and painters.
 You may believe that Buddhism promotes peace, and you would be correct.
 However, do you know anything more about it?